 Perpetual robot works, a behind-the-scenes story of how it all started.

 Concise electronics for geeks, a quick primer on basic concepts in circuit design.

 omnibot mk II,

 tinybot mk III,

-Shannon's ultimate machine, and
+Shannon's ultimate machine,

 assorted build process pics.

 Silicon Valley radiation levels,